 Home Canned Grape Juice

 I had a lot of fun doing this, though it was quite surprising at just how little juice came from all those grapes.
-I have a new appreciation for the cost of store bought juice.
-Alright, let’s jump right into this tutorial.
+I have a new appreciation for the cost of store-bought juice.
+Let’s jump right into this tutorial.
 If you have any questions just leave them in the comment section!

 Step 1: Wash and de-vine your grapes.